-When medical device manufacturers design precision mechanical devices, friction between the moving parts can be difficult to manage.
-Engineers use medical-grade lubricants — oils, greases or dry powders — to facilitate the movement of parts that slide, shear, twist or pivot.
+When medical device manufacturers design precision mechanical devices, friction between moving parts can be difficult to manage.
+Engineers use medical grade lubricants — oils, greases or dry powders — to smooth the movement of parts that slide, shear, twist or pivot.
 For example, two pieces of titanium alloy rubbing together have a sliding coefficient of friction (CF) of 0.30 while polystyrene moving over steel has a CF of 0.50.
 High CFs make it difficult to design devices requiring delicate movements.
-New formulations of the Duraglide® dry lubricants are ideal for this environment and offer an enhanced environmental profile.
-These lubricants reduce the CF to as little as 0.06, as slippery as ice.
-Many medical devices would not be commercially viable without the Duraglide® dry lubricants.

 But while the usefulness of lubricants is undisputed, applying lubricants onto parts can be tricky.
 Lubricants can be messy; they can “migrate” to other surfaces, they can degrade protective coatings and paints; and they can slow production.

 MicroCare offers Duraglide™ dry lubricants for this environment.
 These lubricants reduce the coefficient of friction to as little as 0.06, which is almost as slippery as ice.
 This greatly improves device performance.
 Many medical devices would not be commercially viable without a dry lubricant.

 Baron-Blakeslee, a leader in vapor degreasing, has developed a lubricating system designed to keep throughput high and operating costs low.
 The “LabKoat” system is engineered specifically for use with the MicroCare Duraglide products.